bcraxyz/agentbase/README.md

 # Agentbase

 ## Overview
-This guide covers deploying the Agentbase app to Google Cloud Run with Identity-Aware Proxy (IAP) authentication, integrated with Entra ID.
+This guide covers deploying the Streamlit Agentbase application to Google Cloud Run with Identity-Aware Proxy (IAP) authentication, integrated with Entra ID.

 ---